 A work-in-process - the least important page - it will be finished when I am satisfied with everything else on the site.

 Hmmm . . an old photo.

-The TD is in the garage with a coolant leak; and after spending a small fortune trying to grow grass here on the desert, I ended up spending a not-so-small fortune on a desert landscape with desert-friendly shrubs and trees, a photo of which may eventually appear above next to it - I kind of like the looks of the TD and the lava ridge in the background.
+The TD is in the garage with a burnt clutch.
+And after spending a small fortune trying to grow grass here on the desert, I ended up spending a not-so-small fortune on a desert landscape with desert-friendly shrubs and trees, a photo of which may eventually appear above next to the TD - I kind of like the looks of the TD with the lava ridge in the background.